 Wine drinkers are an increasingly discerning consumer group.
 In a competitive market, the pressure is on producers to boost their wines’ shelf appeal.
 So, the label on the bottle has a lot of work to do.

 How do you maximise cost effectiveness, resource efficiency, speed and sustainability?
 The industrial environment is continually evolving, driven by advances in technology.
 To survive and thrive manufacturers must adopt a chameleon-like ability to adapt to each emerging trend.

 What does connectivity mean to you?
 Opportunities to engage with other people?
 The connection between people and devices?
 Or, the ability of one machine to communicate with another?

-Munich, Germany – March 24th, 2020 - edding Tech Solutions, part of longstanding German company edding Group, releases industrial printer rental service to help businesses maintain production during coronavirus shutdowns.
+Munich, Germany – March 24th, 2020 - edding Tech, part of longstanding German company edding Group, releases industrial printer rental service to help businesses maintain production during coronavirus shutdowns.

 Product traceability and date coding are at the heart of consumer safety in the food and beverage industry.
 There are a number of different methods for applying this information, but which is the best option for small and medium manufacturers?

 The cosmetics industry has very specific demands around the look of its products.
 The industry has tended to rely on continuous inkjet or laser engraving for too long. edding Tech’s high-resolution codes offer many advantages to cosmetics customers including quality, cost, and ease of use.